 The pecan nut casebearer, Acrobasis nuxvorella (Neunzig), is the most damaging nut-feeding insect that occurs in pecans.

 Pecan growers should develop a plan for preparing for and addressing tasks throughout the year.
-Will Chaney, a senior research associate in pecan management systems, outlines activities for February, March and April.
+Will Chaney, a senior research associate in pecan management systems, outlines activities for May, June and July.